Use of Computer, Internal Network, Electronic Mail, and Internet

 Students failing to abide by the Appropriate Use Policy may lose network/computer privileges along with consequences that may arise from violations of normal school rules and District Handbook guidelines, up to and including possible expulsion.

 Users should have no expectation of privacy in the contents of any communications or files on District technology resources, individual storage systems, or Web resources unless such expectation is granted by law.
-The District maintains the right to access, inspect, investigate, and monitor all use and its technology resources, including all files, communications and information created on, with or transmitted using its technology resources or Web resources, and including email, text messages, internet usage, and any other communications or information, without notice to or consent of the user.
-All such files, communications, or information can be reviewed by the District for any purpose and at any time, and may be subject to monitoring, review and disclosure pursuant to civil and criminal matters, investigatory purposes, or any other lawful reason.
+Our District maintains the right to access, inspect, investigate, and monitor all use and its technology resources, including all files, communications and information created on, with, or transmitted using its technology resources or Web resources, and including email, text messages, internet usage, and any other communications or information, without notice to or consent of the user.
+All such files, communications, or information can be reviewed by our District for any purpose and at any time, and may be subject to monitoring, review and disclosure pursuant to civil and criminal matters, investigatory purposes, or any other lawful reason.

-Responsibilities and No Liability of the District
+Responsibilities and No Liability of our District

-The District technology system shall be used in a responsible, efficient, ethical, and legal manner, and all users shall abide by the District’s policies and procedures.
+Our District technology system shall be used in a responsible, efficient, ethical, and legal manner, and all users shall abide by our District’s policies and procedures.
 It is essential that each student recognize his or her responsibility in having access to services, sites, and people that the network provides.
 The user (student) is ultimately responsible for his or her actions.
 Parents and guardians must set and convey high standards that their children should follow when using technology resources.

 -

-The District uses a filtering system in an attempt to limit student access to material that is harmful to students, obscene or disruptive to the educational or work environment.
+Our District uses a filtering system in an attempt to limit student access to material that is harmful to students, obscene or disruptive to the educational or work environment.

 -